 6. Configure SimpleSAMLphp to use the Entra ID IdP as an authentication source

-With Your Enterprise Application now configured, you need to configure SimpleSAMLphp to use Entra ID’s IdP as its Authentication Source.
+With your Enterprise Application now configured, you need to configure SimpleSAMLphp to use Entra ID’s IdP as its Authentication Source.

 // Your Entra ID Identifier (entityID)

-'idp' => 'https://sts.windows.net/<your-entra-tenant-id/',
+'idp' => 'https://sts.windows.net/<your-entra-tenant-id>/',

-7. Add attributes from another source (in this case, LDAP)
+7. Add attributes from another source

 'your-LDAP-authsource' => [